omnenomnom/Biology/README.md

-Omnenomnom in Conjuction with DanteDoesThings
+Omnenomnom in Conjuction with DantesDoesThings

 Class: 440 Washington Univeristy in St. Louis